clusterctl describe cluster

 of simplicity and shortness.
 However, if required, the user can ask for showing all the detail:

---disable-grouping flag, the user can force the visualization to show all the machines
+--grouping=false, the user can force the visualization to show all the machines

 on separated lines, no matter if they have the same state or not: